 According to decades of research, participation in research as an undergraduate has a high impact on student experience, learning, and outcomes.
 Undergraduate students who participate typically see better retention rates, better grades, and better graduation rates.
 This is particularly true of at-risk populations, such as first-generation, non-traditional, and low-income students.

 All this is fantastic news, but it does lead to the question – if undergraduate research is so great for students, what are its impacts on faculty and graduate students?
-You are busy trying to do your own research and creative activity, publish, complete a thesis… mentoring others can be time consuming… undergraduates may have few or no necessary skills and knowledge.
+You are, after all, busy trying to do your own research and creative activity, publish, complete a thesis.

 Whereas studies of the outcomes of UR on undergraduates abound, there is very little quantitative understanding of impacts on mentors.
 However, a great deal of time, energy, and qualitative research by members of the Council on Undergraduate Research (CUR) suggests that the impacts are real, and for the most part, where institutional support is strong, as it is at USU, positive.

-At USU, mentoring of undergraduate research/creative activity is explicitly recognized as potential evidence of efficacy or excellence in University Policy 405: Tenured and Term Appointments – Evaluation, Promotion, and Retention.
+At USU, mentoring of undergraduate research is explicitly recognized as potential evidence of efficacy or excellence in University Policy 405: Tenured and Term Appointments – Evaluation, Promotion, and Retention.
 Specifically, 405.2.2 (1) lists “evidence of mentoring inside and outside the classroom, including work with graduate or undergraduate researchers.”

 USU rewards excellence in undergraduate research mentoring through the endowed Peak Undergraduate Research Mentor of the Year awards selected by each college.
-The University-wide URM of the Year is selected from among the college winners.
+The University-wide Undergraduate Research Mentor of the Year is selected from among the college winners.
 Recipients of these awards are invited to serve on the Undergraduate Research Advisory Board for a year.